jrgtt/escl/docs/examples/search.md

 # search

-The `_search` command gives you the ability to search in your indices, along with escli special options you can create powerful queries that can be easily tested and built with [bodybuilder](https://github.com/danpaz/bodybuilder).
+The `_search` command gives you the ability to search in your indices, along with escl special options you can create powerful queries that can be easily tested and built with [bodybuilder](https://github.com/danpaz/bodybuilder).

 ## From the command line